-Once you have signed a contract for the academic year (or semester for spring arrivals, exchange and visiting students), you will be charged a fee if you do not honor your housing contract.
+Once you have signed a contract for the academic year (or semester for spring arrivals, exchange and visiting students), you will be charged a fee if you move to off-campus housing.

 Early move-in to your residence hall room is available during Orientation.
-Prior arrangements must be made through OIP.
-The cost is approximately \$27 per night.
+Arrangements must be made through OIP.
+The cost is approximately \$40 per night but for current rates please email Housing Services at um.housing@maine.edu

 Most students share a double room with another student.
 Single rooms may be available for an additional fee.
 All rooms have closets, single beds, desks and chairs.
-You must supply your own bed linens, pillow, blanket, bedspread and towels.
-You don't need to bring these items with you, as you can purchase them on campus (https://umaine. edu/housing/residence-halls/).
+You must supply your own bed linens, pillow, blanket, bedspread and towel.
+You don't need to bring these items with you, as you can purchase them at local stores.